If you’re looking for your next charcoal grill, you’ve probably seen some of the kamado designs on the market.

-You can get the richer smoke flavor from a kamado than you would from a conventional charcoal grill.
+You can get a richer smoke flavor from a kamado than you would from a conventional charcoal grill.

 Whether you want to bake a grill-fired pizza, smoke a whole chicken, or cook large cuts of beef to perfection over several hours, you can do it all with a kamado.